dr1s/pihole_exporter.py/README.md

 ## Usage Example

-    pihole_exporter --pihole localhost:80 --interface 0.0.0.0 --port 9311
+    pihole_exporter --pihole pi.hole --interface 0.0.0.0 --port 9311

 The previous used arguements are the default options.
 If nothing needs to be changed, pihole_exporter can be started without arguments.

 	pihole_exporter

 ## Authentication
+If pihole_exporter is installed on the same host as pihole and the auth argument is not set, pihole_exporter will try to read the password from setupVars.conf

-To use pihole_exporter with authentication enabled, get the hashed password from setupVars.conf
+Otherwise get the hashed password from setupVars.conf:

 	$ grep WEBPASSWORD /etc/pihole/setupVars.conf
 	WEBPASSWORD=da1a51f575cd740be233d22548ecac1dbcc96ffa297283a6a204f9213a8aca71